iamsakshimore/ALB-with-LB-project/README.md

 ![alt text](image/mobile-page2.png)

 ## Summary
  deployed an Application Load Balancer (ALB) to efficiently distribute incoming traffic across six EC2 instances.
 Each instance was configured to serve a unique webpage using Apache, with setup automated through User Data scripts.
-To manage routing, she created and registered three distinct target groups, ensuring organized traffic flow.
+To manage routing, created and registered three distinct target groups, ensuring organized traffic flow.
 The ALB listener was configured to forward requests to these target groups based on defined rules.
-After deployment, she verified successful load balancing by accessing the ALB’s DNS name, confirming that traffic was being evenly distributed and each instance responded as expected.
+After deployment, verified successful load balancing by accessing the ALB’s Endpoints, confirming that traffic was being evenly distributed and each instance responded as expected.